The Way of Balance

 This harmonious unity of mind and body is intensely powerful.
 Even the greatest physical strength and skill are no match for the power of wholeness.

 The result of true karate is natural, effortless action, and the confidence, humility, openness and peace only possible through perfect unity of mind and body.
-This is the core teaching of Zen, the basis of Bushido, and the of the JKA’s karate philosophy.
+This is the core teaching of Zen, the basis of Bushido, and the basis of the JKA’s karate philosophy.

 Bushido: The Way of the Samurai